Lavinia-81/Truck-Departure-Management-System/README.md

 ### A. Admin Dashboard (`/`)
 The central command center for logistics personnel.

-*   **Centralized Schedule Management (CRUD):** Add, edit, and delete departures through an intuitive interface.
+*   **Centralized Schedule Management:** Add, edit, and delete departures through an intuitive interface.
 All changes are reflected in real-time.
+*   **Intelligent Status Automation:** The system automatically updates a departure's status to `Delayed` if it has not departed within 10 minutes of its scheduled collection time, ensuring data accuracy.
 *   **Bulk Data Import/Export:** Quickly populate schedules by importing data from an **Excel** file and export the current view for reporting and analysis.
 *   **Real-Time Status Updates:** Instantly change a departure's status (e.g., from `Waiting` to `Loading`), ensuring all teams have up-to-the-minute information.